 Hiking Lewis Peak is perfect during Summer and Fall; it may be possible to hike here in Winter, but check the avalanche danger before heading out.
 In Spring the trail can be extremely muddy.
 This is a great trail to do with your dogs off leash.
 Be aware that motorized dirt bikes and mountain bikes also use this trail.
-The only shaded section is the first mile; after that you are hiking along an exposed ridgeline which can become very windy.
-We hiked this mid-November and because it was so warm I wore my tank top to hike to the summit it.
+The only shaded section is the first mile; after that, you are hiking along an exposed ridgeline which can become very windy.
+The very first time I hiked to Lewis Peak was mid-November and because it was so warm I wore my tank top to hike to the summit.
 Later that night, I realized I got a sunburn!
 You’ll want to carry plenty of water and sunblock with you on this trail.

 From SLC, head north on I-15 all the way to North Ogden.
 Take exit 349, and head East.
 Follow this as it turns into E 2600 N. Turn left at the light for 1050 E. Turn right on E 3100 N. This road leads you through a neighborhood where the speed limit is only 30MPH.
 As soon as you turn onto 3100 N, drive 3 miles up the narrow, winding road and look for the North Ogden Divide TH sign on your right.
 This is where you’ll want to park and begin hiking.
 There is one restroom.
 Here is a driving map.